Romani people: Egyptians

-Some terms for the Romani people trace their origin to conflation with Egyptians.
+Some terms for the Romani people point to Egyptians.
 The English term Gypsy (or Gipsy) originates from the Middle English gypcian, short for Egipcien.
 The Spanish term Gitano and French Gitan have similar etymologies.
 They are ultimately derived from the Greek Αιγύπτιοι (Aigyptioi), meaning "Egyptian", via Latin.
 This designation owes its existence to the belief, common in the Middle Ages, that the Roma, or some related group (such as the Indian Dom people), were itinerant Egyptians.

 Bohemians

-The Roma from Bohemia (today Czech Republic) were called Bohemian (bohémiens in French) because they were believed to have originated ethnically in Bohemia and later came to Western European countries such as France in the 16th century.
-The term bohemian came to mean carefree, artistic people.
-The Roma were musicians and dancers as well as circus performers that moved place to place, having an adventurous nomadic lifestyle, away from society's conventional norms and expectations.
-This lifestyle inspired the 19th-century European artistic movement, Bohemianism as well as the hippie movement of the 1950s and 1960s in the United States.
+The Roma from Bohemia (later the Czech Republic) were called Bohemians because they were believed to have originated in Bohemia and came later to Western European countries such as France in the 16th century.
+The term bohemian came to refer to carefree, artistic people.
+The Roma were musicians, dancers, and circus performers who moved from place to place, leading a nomadic lifestyle away from society's conventional norms and expectations.
+This lifestyle inspired the 19th-century European artistic movement Bohemianism, as well as the hippie movement of the 1950s and 1960s in the United States.

 Irish Travellers

-Because Irish Travellers, a sub-group of the Irish (having the same ancestral genetics from within the general population of Ireland) lived as nomads, the Roma and the Irish travellers came to be conflated with each other and in time some of the Roma, but they are not the same.
+Because Irish Travellers, a subgroup of the Irish (having the same ancestral genetics as the general population of Ireland), lived as nomads, the Roma and the Irish Travellers came to be conflated with each other.

 Yenish people

-Similar to the Irish Travellers, the Yenish people were confused with the Roma because they were nomadic and itinerant people.
-The Yenish people have origins in Western Europe, mostly in Germany, Austria, Switzerland, Luxembourg and Belgium.
-The Yenish descended from members of the marginalized and vagrant poor classes of society in Germanic-speaking regions in Europe in the Late Middle Ages.
-Most of the Yenish became sedentary in the course of the mid-19th to 20th centuries.
-The culture of the Irish Travellers and the Yenish people in Western Europe and the culture of the Roma are different while having the nomadic and itinerant similarity.
+Similar to Irish Travellers, the Yenish people were confused with the Roma because they were nomadic and itinerant.
+The Yenish originated in Western Europe, primarily in Germany, Austria, Switzerland, Luxembourg, and Belgium.
+The Yenish descended from members of marginalized/vagrant classes of society in Germanic-speaking regions in Europe during the Late Middle Ages.
+Most of the Yenish became sedentary during the mid-19th to 20th centuries.
+Their cultures remained distinct despite sharing nomadic and itinerant lifestyles.